yffenim/effy/index.md

 ### `whoami`

-Current problem: How to detect (ideally automated) and remove cyberbullying from a fully anonymous space?
+Current problem: How to detect (ideally automated) and remove cyberbullying from a fully anonymous online space?

 ### `ls`